Add Your Heading Text Here

 Yes!
 Although we have limited positions and only accept highly qualified applicants, we are always accepting resumes and cover letters.
 Check out out our Employment Page for more information.

-Throughout our history as a guide service, fires have not been a physical threat to our programs, primarily because we operate in higher elevations and alpine regions, which have thinner forests and lots of granite.
-Our greater threat would be from smoke produced from fires that we monitor on an ongoing basis.
+Throughout our history as a guide service, fires have not posed a physical threat to our programs, primarily because we operate in higher elevations and alpine regions with thinner forests and abundant granite.
+(Or now, also along beaches in Olympic National Park.)
+Our greater threat would be from smoke produced by fires that we monitor on an ongoing basis.
 Click HERE to see more information on fire/smoke threats in Yosemite, our monitoring tools for all parks, and when we would cancel programs.

 Youth Summer Camp Questions